etjoy82/Cardthropic/README.md

 The engine is being refactored to let additional variants plug in without rewriting the whole window layer.

-## Known Issues

-Currently when the OS is set to light mode, it's hard to read because Cardthropic was designed entirely in dark mode.
-This is already fixed in the next release coming soon!

 ## Architecture Snapshot

 The codebase has been heavily modularized to support long-term maintainability.